Mr4k/blog/content/foul-play.md

 	<img src="/images/foul-play/get_scores_hypo.svg" width="80%">
 </p>

-*Note this image is a hypothetical diagram of one way the get_scores function could work.
-I’m not 100% sure exactly how this function is implemented in the Playdate Sdk.
-The entire architecture even might be completely different.*
+*Note this image is a high simplified hypothetical diagram.
+It's not meant to represent the underlying system in detail.*

 After Nick figured out the privilege system, we tried the simplest thing possible.
 We called the EnsurePrivileges method ourselves.
 I had written some code to check the privilege bit on the control register which would let us know if we had succeeded.
 Unsurprisingly this simple attack did not work.
 It was like trying to kick down a locked door.
 We also tried to call the SVC instruction ourselves but were again met with a denial.
 We speculated that the privilege check had some way to tell which section of code raised the interrupt and deny sections that held user code.
 Unfortunately since we could not access the os code we could not look at how that privilege check worked.
 We decided this was a dead end and somewhat dejectedly went to bed.